 The EVOH additive is Ethylene Vinyl Alcohol.
 It is mixed with the resin for additional barrier protection.
 The EVOH additive does appear slightly more grainy than standard Coextruded bags without the additive.

 The advantage is the lowered oxygen transmission rate.
 A 3 mil coextruded vacuum bag with an EVOH additive can lower transmission rates as low as .02 cc.
-This increased protection is great for any product that may be compromised with too high oxygen transmission.
+This increased protection is excellent for any product that may be compromised with too high oxygen transmission.
 Some specialty products will not spoil with slightly higher oxygen transmission rates, though flavors and smells can be altered.
-This small change in the product can often have companies finding a better solution to fully preserve products after being packaged.
+This small change in the product can often have companies finding a better solution to preserve products after being packaged fully.

 Foil provides a lower oxygen transmission rate than any plastic bag.
 Many foil barrier bags have a .0006 cc transmission rate or lower.
 In addition to the lowered transmission rate, foil bags block out light.
 Reducing light exposure can be very important for many dairy products, meats, and other edible items.

 The PET in the foil bag allows the bag to hold seals.
-Many foil bags are 4 to 5 mils thick and hold a phenomenal seal when properly applied.
+Many foil bags are 4 to 5 mils thick and maintain a phenomenal seal when properly applied.
 They are a favorite in the coffee industry for preserving the freshness of the coffee beans.
-Foil vacuum bags are used for many other applications often with the use of gas flush.
-Gas flushing a product help to further remove oxygen by replacing with a gas of choice.
+Foil vacuum bags are used for many other applications, often with the use of gas flush.
+Gas flush a package help to further remove oxygen by replacing with a gas of choice.
 One of the most common gases used is nitrogen.
 The nitrogen flushes into the bag and replaces the oxygen.